American College of Monaco: History

 The college held classes in the Hotel Hermitage behind the Hotel de Paris, and the famous Monte Carlo Casino during its first academic year.
 After that, the school relocated to the Hotel Splendid, on the border of Beausoleil.
-Prince Rainier III was the Chancellor of the School, and the famous oceanographer, Jacques Yves Cousteau, was a member of its Board of Academic Overseers.
+Prince Rainier III was the Chancellor of the school.
+Oceanographers Jacques Yves Cousteau and Athelstan Spilhaus were members of the college's Board of Academic Overseers.